Software-Lifecycle-Consultants/slc-open-hms/README.md

 git clone https://github.com/your-username/hotel-management-system.gitgg
 cd hotel-management-system
  ```
-2. Install the dependencies:
+2. Install the Node Modules:

-Node Modules
  ```bash
 npm install
  ```

-Other NPM packages that are used in this project:
+3. Install the Other NPM packages that are used in this project:

 - [react-date-range](https://www.npmjs.com/package/react-date-range) - Version 1.4.4
   - A date library agnostic React component for choosing dates and date ranges.